 methods~\cite{Blatman:2011,Conrad:2013,Winokur:2013}), it remains computationally challenging for high-dimensional

-applications especially if the quantity of interest~(QoI) is a field as opposed
+applications especially if the output quantity of interest~(QoI) is a field as opposed

 to a scalar quantity.
 Similarly, in the case of Gaussian

-Process~\cite{Rasmussen:2004} surrogate, computing the inverse of the correlation matrix becomes challenging in large dimensions.
+Process~\cite{Rasmussen:2004} surrogate modeling, computing the inverse of the correlation matrix becomes challenging in large dimensions.
 The complexity of

 a neural network is also expected to increase with dimensionality and consequently, the training process requires a large

 amount of data.

+*** Need a literature review on surrogate modeling for multi-variate output, and for high-dimensional inputs and outputs *****

+*** Need literature review on low-dimensional structure discovery.
+Active subspace is one method, manifolds is another; there may be other methods *****

-In this paper, we develop a novel approach that focuses on combining the dimensionality reduction in the \textit{output}
+In this paper, we develop a novel approach to surrogate modeling that focuses on combining the dimensionality reduction in the \textit{output}

 space wherein the observation is a field quantity (as opposed to scalar) with dimensionality reduction in the \textit{input}